DORA – Managing of ICT third-party risk

 Such registers of information are required to be submitted to the competent authorities in full at the latter’s request.

-The submitted information is used to identify critical ICT third-party service providers and are also used in the supervisory process, e.g. In conjunction with the reporting of major ICT-related incidents.
+The submitted information is used to identify critical ICT third-party service providers and are also used in the supervisory process, e.g. in conjunction with the reporting of major ICT-related incidents.

 Furthermore, financial entities shall inform the competent authority in a timely manner about any planned contractual arrangement on the use of ICT services supporting critical or important functions as well as when a function has become critical or important.